Malta, Gozo & Comino - Information, holidays, hotels, apartments, attractions and places of interest, flights

 • St Julian's which has plenty to offer in terms of bars, discos and nightclubs catering for older clientele.

-• Early March sees a week long carnival, replete with lively processions, decorated floats and dance troupes.
+• Early March sees a week-long carnival, replete with lively processions, decorated floats and dance troupes.

 • Easter sees towns across the island stage spectacular Biblical re-enactments and Malta’s most famous celebration, the Valletta festival, takes place in April.
 Streets are decorated with banners and flags emblazoned with the Maltese cross and hundreds of locals parade in period costumes playing tambourines and trumpets to remember the courage of the Knights of Malta.